Ice N' Roses Marble Hellebores

 FOR CUT FLOWERS

-They are prone to wilting when cut too early, so wait until the flowers are mature.
-The sepals (petal-like parts) should be hard, and the stamens should have begun to shed.
-More mature flowers last longer than newly-opened ones — it’s fine to harvest when the first flower is fully open/mature and the next ones are just unfolding.
+Hellebores are prone to wilting when cut too early, so wait until the flowers mature.
+The sepals (petal-like parts) should be hard, and stamens should have begun to shed.
+More mature flowers last longer than newly-opened ones — but it’s fine to harvest when the first flower is fully open/mature and the next ones are just unfolding.

 Hellebore blooms like deep water in their vase, which pushes hydration up the stems.